Starbucks announces Community Store expansion in South Korea in 2020

 Culver announced the Community Store expansion plan to a packed hall of more than 1,600 Starbucks Korea partners (employees) who had come together for a full day of learning and engagement at the Store Managers’ Leadership Conference in Goyang, the largest gathering of partners in South Korea.
 With the announcement, Culver presented a unique Community Store green apron to David Song, president and CEO of Starbucks Korea.

 “This year marks the 20th anniversary of Starbucks in Korea.
 Throughout our history, we have challenged ourselves to build a different kind of company in Korea by staying true to our mission and values, embracing new ideas and innovation that are meaningful to our customers and inspiring to our partners,” said Song.
 “We opened the first Community Store in Korea five years ago to help create pathways to opportunity for young people.
-We are pleased with the positive impact we’ve made in the neighborhood, and are excite to elevate our commitment with the opening of more Community Stores starting next year.”
+We are pleased with the positive impact we’ve made in the neighborhood, and are excited to elevate our commitment with the opening of more Community Stores starting next year.”

 The first Community Store in Korea opened in 2014 in the Daehakro neighborhood of Seoul.
 KRW300 (30 cents U.S.) from every purchase at this store is donated to Green Umbrella ChildFund Korea (ChildFund Korea) to directly support lifelong skills development for youth through the Starbucks Comprehensive Youth Leadership Program.
 Over the past five years, customer purchases at the Daehakro Community Store have generated over 830,000 USD, which Starbucks Korea has invested in supporting aspirational young people in Korea.